stefek99/wings-integration/README.md

 ```cs
 address public manager;
 ```
 Manager's address.
-Allows for certain methods to be callbable by manager only (via `onlyManager` modifier)
+Allows for certain methods to be callable by manager only (via `onlyManager` modifier)
 <br>
 <br>
 <br>